CenterForOpenScience/Policies-and-Procedures/index.md

 If the complaint involves one’s manager, employees should try to resolve the matter by directly approaching their manager, with Human Resources available to assist and support as needed.

 **Formal stage:**  If the matter remains unresolved, employees are to report the incident to Human Resources as soon as possible after their initial attempt to resolve ‘informally’ has been unsuccessful.
-Human Resources will investigate the issue confidentially, and address the concern raised which may include a formal meeting between the parties to agree upon appropriate next steps or other corrective actions.
-If any disciplinary action is required, Human Resources will determine appropriate next steps, and the Chief Operating Office will make the final decision.
-If the case involves Human Resources or the Chief Operating Officer directly, employees should raise the concern with the Executive Director who will work to resolve the issue with the assistance of an external third party.
+Human Resources will investigate the issue, and address the concern raised which may include a formal meeting between the parties to agree upon appropriate next steps or other corrective actions.
+If any disciplinary action is required, Human Resources will determine appropriate next steps, and the COO and Managing Director will make the final decision.
+If the case involves Human Resources or the COO and Managing Director directly, employees should raise the concern with the Executive Director who will work to resolve the issue with the assistance of an external third party.

 Romantic Relationships with Co-workers
 ------------------